openhybrid/object/README.md

 1. Plug the SD card into the Arduino Yún and power it on

-2. On your computer, connect to the Arduino's WiFi network, named similar to "Arduino Yún-XXXXXXXX."
+2. On your computer, connect to the Arduino's WiFi network, named similar to "Arduino Yun-XXXXXXXX."
 Using a web browser, navigate to *http://arduino.local* and enter password *arduino* when prompted.

 3. Give the board a name and enter the WiFi settings for your network.